holyaustin/MominterNFT/README.md

 # Mominter : : Decentralized Video Moment Minter for Nebula Testnet Blockchain

-A DApp to allow the user(host) to mint moments as NFT using the contracts deployed on Mantle Hyperscale performance.
-On Mantle chain, we experience high throughput with unrivaled security with Ethereum's roll-up technology.
+A DApp to allow the user(host) to mint moments as NFT using the contracts deployed on Nebula testnet.
+On Nebula testnet, we experience high throughput with unrivaled security with Ethereum's roll-up technology.

 ![Mominter](https://bafkreibsvdrhg4xrmdeujrz33smda7rziayuzpxb5cggcp4o5633sn4c2a.ipfs.nftstorage.link/)